 New Year’s Eve in Cusco

 Travelers and people from all over the region flock at Plaza de Armas for the countdown to the New Year.
 There are amazing fireworks displayed every year.
-After this incredible show, people use to go to bars or nightclubs until the sun comes up.
+After this incredible show, people go to bars or nightclubs until the sun comes up.
 Don’t get surprised.
 Cusco is the craziest party city in Peru, so it’s not an exception to celebrate this way, especially when visiting Peru in December.

 Christmas in Machu Picchu